busoc/propsect/README.md

 * activity type
 * activity comment - should be present even if empty

-Note that prospect does not treat the first line as containing any headers.
+Note that prospect does not consider the first line as being header.

 When a data file can be linked to one activity, prospect will use the values of a matching activity to add specific experiment metadata to this file.